Prarthna-design/Geo-Mapping/README.md

 After creating and cloning new Repository leaflet-challange new folder Leaflet-Step-1 was created from starter code provided.

 All needed files to run html and Javascripts were added by adding extensions to VS.

+Step 1 visulize and earthquake data set from website